jaredramirez/elm-constants/README.md

 }
 ```

-`envPath` is optional and defaults to current working directory.
 For the `values` field you can have either a regular string or an array with two values.
 If you specify
 a regular string, this tool will automatically convert it to a valid Elm variable name.
 In the case of `GOOGLE_API_KEY`,
 it would generate `googleApiKey`.
 If you're not happy with the generated name or just want to rename it anyways,